aeonSolutions/AeonLabs-Sitebuilder-CMS/README.md

 Later, in 2009, as a PhD student, I programmed and installed this CMS code  the very first scientific article management platform with an online submission process and a back office with a *peer review* evaluation form,  much similar to the submission platform nowadays known as Elsevier.
 See my [LinkedIn profile](https://www.linkedin.com/in/migueltomas) for more information about my work as a scientific researcher.

 The programming code can still be used today, although it needs some minor updates.
-It is available on this repository.

 ## Milestones